Scapular Pull Up

 Scapular Pull Up Instructions

-- Hang from a pull-up bar with your arms fully extended and your palms facing away from your body.
+- Hang from a pull-up bar with an overhand grip, arms fully extended.

 Scapular Pull Up Form & Visual